MetalDent/DoggoBot/README.md

 # DoggoBot

-This bot sends you cute dog pictures when you send him /woof
+This bot sends you cute dog pictures when you send him /woof on Telegram

 ### Requirements